 Run: 20 minutes – with intervals at 2 min Run / 1 min Walk

-So the workout would look like:
+So the workout would look something like the list below (but adjust as needed):

 - 1-10:00 Warm Up